jakzo/SlzMods/README.md

 - Install [MelonPreferencesManager](https://github.com/sinai-dev/MelonPreferencesManager) (download the IL2CPP version)
 - Open the menu in-game using F5 to change config options

-Most settings require restarting the level to take effect.
+Most settings require restarting the level or game to take effect.

 # Links